Robin Frederick

 To Top of Page

 There are many excellent midi and digital audio sequencers available on the market.
 I couldn't possibly list them all and describe all their bells and whistles because it would take too long.
-But here are a couple of inexpensive programs that do a very good job.
+But here are a few inexpensive programs that will get you started.
 If you've never used a sequencer before, be aware that these programs come with a learning curve attached!

 I love this software and I use it!
 It's inexpensive (under $100) and a great creative tool.
 When the idea of fetching a song out of thin air seems a bit overwhelming, Band-In-A-Box can give you a plenty of chords, melodies - even a title - to get things rolling.
 Or maybe you're a lyricist who agrees with me that writing a lyric without a melody is like eating fries without ketchup.
 Band-In-A-Box can create a solid scratch melody for you.
 I like to think of this software as a really good-natured collaborator: It never runs out of ideas and it's ready to work whenever you are.